Counting submodules of a module over a noetherian commutative ring: Finitely generated modules over complete local rings

 Let $(R,\MM)$ be a complete local ring.
 The ring $R$ being endowed with the $\MM$-adic topology, and the set of submodules being topologized as in \S\ref{toposub}, the following lemma is immediate. \begin{lem} The map $R\to\Sub_R(R^2)$, mapping $b$ to the $R$-submodule generated by $(1,b)$, is injective and continuous.
 In particular, $\Sub_R(R^2)$ is non-scattered as soon as $R$ is non-artinian. \end{lem}

 We deduce:

-\begin{prop} Let $(R,\MM)$ be a complete local noetherian ring with residual field $\mathbf{k}$ of cardinality $\alpha$.
+\begin{prop} Let $(R,\MM)$ be a complete noetherian local ring with residual field $\mathbf{k}$ of cardinality $\alpha$.
 Let $M$ be an $R$-module of Krull dimension $\le 1$.
 Suppose that for some non-maximal prime ideal $\PP$, $M$ possesses $(R/\PP)^2$ as a subquotient.

 Then $M$ has $\ge$ $\alpha^{\aleph_0}$ submodules (i.e.\ $2^{\aleph_0}$ if $\alpha$ is countable), with equality if $M$ is finitely generated. \end{prop} \begin{proof} For the inequality $\ge$, Lemma \ref{1b} shows that the cardinal of $\Sub(M)$ is greater or equal than that of $R$, which is given by Lemma \ref{ccom}.
 The inequality $\le$, when $M$ is finitely generated, is immediate because a submodule is determined by a finite generating family, so the cardinal of $\Sub(M)$ is bounded above by the cardinal of $R^n$ for some $n$, itself bounded above by $\max(\aleph_0,\#(R))$. \end{proof}